stockmq/stockmq-quik/README.md

 StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with QUIK (ARQA Technologies) trading terminal.

-On AMD Ryzen 5600x it performs 10000 RPS in average.

 # Features

 * Supports x64 architecture (QUIK 8.0 and above)
 * Works on Apple Silicon (using Parallels/VMWare and x64 emulation)
 * Compatible with Lua 5.3 and Lua 5.4

+# Performance

+On AMD Ryzen 5600x it performs 10000 RPS in average (depending on the query)

+# Example integration

 ```
 -- Configure LUA_CPATH